Useful Information

 Do we need to arrange our own international flights to and from Nepal?

-Yes, travelers are responsible for booking their own international flights to and from Nepal.
+Yes, travellers are responsible for booking their own international flights to and from Nepal.
 While we focus on providing exceptional trekking and travel services within Nepal, arranging flights through us could result in significantly higher costs due to third-party booking fees.
 To help you plan, we recommend using trusted flight search engines or consulting airlines that operate frequent routes to Nepal, such as Qatar Airways, Turkish Airlines, or Nepal Airlines.

 For further details and tips, refer to our International Flight Information page or feel free to reach out for guidance.
 Ensuring a seamless arrival and departure is the first step toward an unforgettable journey!